 Guidelines recommend that women ages 21 to 65 receive a Pap smear every three years.
-The guidelines allow for a Pap smear every five years for women ages 30 to 65 if they’re also screened for human papillomavirus (HPV), which is the virus that can cause cervical cancer.
+The guidelines allow for a Pap smear every five years for women ages 30 to 65 if they’re also screened for human papillomavirus (HPV).
+HPV is the virus that can cause cervical cancer.

-In recent years, it has become possible to test for the presence of HPV DNA directly.
-Collecting a tissue sample for DNA testing is similar to the process of taking a cervical biopsy and may be done at the same visit.
+In recent years, it’s become possible to test for the presence of HPV DNA directly.
+Collecting a tissue sample for DNA testing is similar to the process of taking a Pap smear and may be done at the same visit.

-Everyone between age 13 and 64 should get an HIV test at least once.
-You can screen for HIV using at-home testing, or you can get this test at your doctor’s office.
-Even if you get tested for STIs annually, you can’t assume that any specific test, including a test for HIV, is part of a routine screen.
+At-home testing can be used to screen for HIV, or the test can be performed at a healthcare provider’s office.
+Even if someone gets tested for STIs annually, they can’t assume that any specific test, including a test for HIV, is part of a routine screen.

-If you want an HIV screening, you should voice your concerns to your doctor.
-You and your doctor can discuss what STI you should be screened for and when.
-The right screening schedule for you depends on your health, behaviors, age, and other factors.
+Anyone who wants an HIV screening should voice their concerns to their healthcare provider.
+This can spark a discussion about what STI screenings should be performed and when.
+The right screening schedule depends on a person’s health, behaviors, age, among other factors.

-- an antibody test, which uses blood or saliva to detect cells formed by your immune system in response to HIV
+- an antibody test, which uses blood or saliva to detect proteins formed by the immune system in response to HIV

-- an antibody and antigen test, which checks your blood for protein associated with HIV
+- an antibody and antigen test, which checks the blood for proteins associated with HIV

-- an RNA test, which checks your blood for any genetic material associated with the virus
+- an RNA test, which checks the blood for any genetic material associated with the virus

 Recently developed rapid tests don’t require the results to be analyzed in a lab.
 The tests look for antibodies and can return results within 30 minutes or less.

 The initial test likely will be an antibody or antibody/antigen test.
-Blood tests can detect a higher level of antibody than found in saliva samples.
-This means that blood tests can detect HIV infection sooner.
+Blood tests can detect a lower level of antibody than found in saliva samples.
+This means that blood tests can detect HIV sooner.

-If you test positive for HIV, follow-up testing will be done to determine if you have HIV-1 or HIV-2.
-Doctors usually determine this using an RNA test.
+If a person tests positive for HIV, follow-up testing will be done to determine if they have HIV-1 or HIV-2.
+Healthcare providers usually determine this using an immunoblot test.

-The OraQuick In-Home HIV Test uses a swab of saliva from your mouth.
+The OraQuick In-Home HIV Test uses a swab of saliva from the mouth.
 Results are available in 20 minutes.
-If the result is positive, you’ll be referred to testing sites for a follow-up test to ensure accuracy.
+If a person tests positive, they’ll be referred to testing sites for a follow-up test to ensure accuracy.
 Learn more about home tests for HIV.